List of most populous cities in Mexico by decade

-This list tracks and ranks the population of the top 10 largest cities and other urban places in Mexico by decade, as reported by each Mexican Population Census, starting with the 1921 Census.
+This list tracks and ranks the population of the top 10 largest cities and other urban places in Mexico by decade, as reported by each Mexican Population Census, starting with the 1900 Census.

 This list generally refers only to the population of individual localities within their defined limits at the time of the indicated census.
 Some of these places have since been annexed or merged into other cities, while others may have expanded their borders due to such consolidation.
 One example is the 1928 integration of several municipalities into Mexico City.

+1900

+There is no information at locality level from the first population census, completed in 1895.
+At that time, Mexico City was already the most populated city in the country, even if it only covered what is now the Cuauhtémoc borough.

+The total population of these 10 cities was 885,879.

+1910

+The total population of these 10 cities was 1,087,297.

 1921

-There is no information at locality level from the first three population censuses, completed in 1895, 1900, and 1910.

 Because of the Mexican Revolution, the 1920 census was postponed a year.
-At that time, Mexico City was already the most populated city in the country, even if it only covered what is now the Cuauhtémoc borough.
-Tacubaya, a neighboring independent city in present's day Miguel Hidalgo borough, was among the Top 10 localities, along with the most developed commercial and industrial cities at that time.

 The total population of these 10 cities was 1,292,876.